ForeBoard Home

 • Mixed-handicap groups.
 The partner-picking mechanic creates parity, especially when playing with net scoring.

 • Groups willing to bookkeep.
 Wolf has more running math than most side games.
-If your group can't agree on a scorecard by the 5th hole, Wolf will make it worse.

 The math problem